kiwiirc/plugin-fileuploader/README.md

 after a set time period discourages users from using the server as a permanent file store.

 #### Dependencies
+* golang (https://golang.org/dl/ - for building as standalone)
 * yarn (https://yarnpkg.com/ - for the kiwiirc plugin UI)

 #### Downloading the file upload server's source code